 For students who have completed both a previous non-nursing Bachelor's degree and the program prerequisites

-Applications for admission to the summer of 2015 class will be accepted between August 1st-October 1st 2014.
-Letters of acceptance will be sent out after December 1, 2014.
-The summer of 2014 class is currently full.
+Applications for admission to the summer of 2016 class will be accepted between August 1 and October 1, 2015.
+Letters of acceptance will be sent out after December 1, 2015.
+The summer 2015 class is currently full.

 To apply to the Bachelor's to BSN: Second Degree Program current Brockport students or previous Brockport graduates must complete a readmit application that can be obtained by contacting the Undergraduate Admissions office (395-2751 or firstname.lastname@example.org).
 Students who have a bachelor's degree from an institution other than The College at Brockport should complete the SUNY application which can be found online.
 All applicants must also complete the secondary application to the Department of Nursing, including a professional statement.

 For nurses who have an AAS degree and who are licensed as a Registered Nurse (or new graduates who will be licensed by the time the program is started)

-In order to be admitted to the RN to BSN program you must apply to the college as well as to the RN-BSN program.
+In order to be admitted to the RN-BSN program, you must apply to and be admitted by the College as well as the RN-BSN program.